March 27th 2019

 April 10th 2019 / 3 comments

-Susannah Taylor has had two fuss-free hospital births and mulled over a home birth for her third, as Kate Middleton is rumoured to be doing.
-She asks 4 women who've been there, what it was really like
+Susannah Taylor had two fuss-free hospital births and mulled over a home birth for her third, as Meghan Markle is rumoured to be doing.
+She asked 4 women who've been there, what it was really like

 When the midwife suggested a home birth to me, I think I said something along the lines of, “Are you kidding?
 My husband would freak out if I told him he has to roll out the tarpaulin.”
 I’ve always been of the mindset that it’s far more sensible to be in a hospital with everything on hand in case anything were to go wrong.
 We all know people with birth horror stories to tell, so why risk it?

 However, the more I looked into it, a home birth didn't seem like such a strange or scary proposition.
 Stats show that if you happen to go into labour on a weekend in the UK it’s becoming more and more difficult to get a hospital bed than during the week because of staff shortages and the chances of a maternity ward shutting on a Saturday are 59 per cent higher than on a Wednesday.
 In 2016, NHS maternity units were forced to close their doors 382 times throughout the year due to lack of staff or beds and cots.
 I can’t imagine how traumatic it must be to feel you’re going to have to give birth unassisted because you’re driving around looking for a hospital to take you.